Blackbird Has Spoken: Part 5

 Take these broken wings and learn to fly...

 The next morning, just before morning goals group, Ivy spotted Cloe sitting up against a corner wall, still in her pajamas and robe.
 She looked wan and glassy eyed, no doubt from lack of sleep.
 Ivy went over and sat with her.
-She noticed Cloe's glitzy nails were getting a little worn and seemed out of place in her condition.
 They didn't speak for a long time.
 It was enough for Ivy and Cloe to know the love emanating from one another.
 Finally, Cloe sighed deeply and looked at her friend.

 "I sure wigged out, didn't I?"